lancedb/documentation/docs/src/examples/examples_python.md

+---
+title: Python Examples for LanceDB | Code Samples & Tutorials
+description: Learn how to use LanceDB with Python through practical examples.
+Includes vector search, embeddings, and integration with popular AI frameworks.
+---

 # Overview : Python Examples

 To help you get started, we provide some examples, projects, and applications that use the LanceDB Python API.
 These examples are designed to get you right into the code with minimal introduction, enabling you to move from an idea to a proof of concept in minutes.